AN1CO/podcast-api/README.md

 # Exercise: Podcast API
-data processing for analytics on podcasts.
+Data processing for analytics on podcasts.

 ## Requirements